joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 |      2 | Sarah |

 Here, the row ID column refers to the location in the original table where the row exists.
-Note that the index also contains all of the columns from the table that exist in the index to allow for quick searching.
-But finding other information from the original table would require searching in the original table by row_id.
+Note that the index also contains the column that is being indexed on to allow for fast searching.

-Given this index, we could binary search for people of a given first name, and then linearly step through the index to find all following rows matching the query.
+Given this index, we could binary search for people of a given first name.
+Given the matching rows, we could look up accompanying information in the original table.

+Before we move on, I will mention that some databases allow for sorting the underlying tables.
+This is called a Clustered Index in Oracle SQL or Index-organized Tables in Microsoft SQL Server.
+But these are uncommon because a good sort order for one popular query might be bad for another.
+Instead, people typically use accompanying indices and leave the original table unsorted.

 # Upsides and Downsides of Indexing

 Indices have several benefits.
-For a common type of query, they can make the query run much faster.
-In addition, because they are not part of the underlying table data, multiple indices can be created to facilitate different kinds of queries.
-Indices are automatically updated whenever the table is updated so they don't require extra book keeping by the user.
-And finally, they are stored separately from the original table, which allows for a logical separation of the actual data from particular information about how the data will be queried.
+An index can make a particular query much faster.
+Because indices are not part of the underlying table data, multiple indices can be created to facilitate different kinds of queries.
+Finally, indices are automatically updated whenever the table is updated so they don't require additional work to maintain.

 On the other hand, indices have to be automatically updated whenever tables are modified.
-This overhead will degrade the performance of modifying the database.
-In addition, they can take up a lot of space since they have to store a copy of much of the original table.
-So the best practice is to only use indices for queries which are slow and which you plan to run frequently.
+This overhead harms the performance of commands that alter the table.
+In addition, they take up additional space since they have to store a copy of much of the original table.
+So the best practice is to only use indices for queries where better read performance is needed.

 # Multi-column Indices in SQL

-For queries with multiple conditions in the WHERE clause, SQL can be more efficient by indexing on multiple columns.
+SQL can index on multiple columns.
+This can be used to make queries with multiple columns in the WHERE clause more efficient.

-For example, we might be interested in the ID of all people with a particular first name, last name, and gender.
-We could retrieve this using a query like:
+For example, we might be interested in the ID of all people with a particular first name, last name, and gender:

 ```sql
 SELECT recipe_id